STAR: SocioTechnical Approach to Red Teaming Language Models: Future directions

 \section{Future directions}

-\ignore{Future research may leverage the parametrised STAR approach to red team models on harms, use cases, and failure modes adapted to other locales or priorities than those used here.
-The STAR approach is highly versatile and can be extended to any combinatorial space of potential attacks or failure modes.
-This makes STAR highly adaptable to different \emph{locales}, responding to the realities and anticipated failures in a given context.
-For example, one can easily adapt the instructions to substitute e.g.\ `race' for `caste', or add a parameter on `age' to test for intersectional harms against people of a particular caste and age.
-STAR could also be extended to other languages, modalities of model output, or user applications.
-Currently, STAR is a method for human red teaming, but it could be adapted to a hybridised approach, augmenting human red-teamers with automated tools. }

-The adaptable nature of the parameterized STAR approach allows for red teaming models on harms, use cases, and failure modes tailored to diverse locales and priorities.
+The adaptable nature of the parameterised STAR approach allows for red teaming models on harms, use cases, and failure modes tailored to diverse locales and priorities.
 STAR can be extended to any combinatorial space of potential attacks or failures, making it highly adaptable to different contexts.
 For instance, instructions can be easily modified to address specific social categories like "caste" instead of "race," or include additional parameters like "age" to investigate intersectional harms.
-Furthermore, STAR can be applied to various languages, modalities of model output, or user applications.
-While currently a method for human red teaming, STAR can be adapted for a hybridized approach, incorporating automated tools to augment human red teamers.
+Furthermore, STAR can be applied to various languages, modalities of model output, geographic regions or user applications.

+Whilst designed for human red teaming, STAR can be adapted for semi-automated approaches.
+It can be used as a baseline against which to benchmark the coverage of fully or partially automated red teaming.
+Alternatively, in a hybrid approach, automated tools could explore a prompt space via parameterised instructions (see also concurrent \citet{radharapu_aart:_2023}) and ascertain edge cases and likely failure modes, while humans could focus on higher-level tasks like defining risk areas to explore and addressing edge cases, leveraging their experience and contextual understanding.

+To support the tailoring of red teaming methodologies for different contexts, future work may compare the respective advantages and disadvantages of automated or semi-automated approaches, taking into account factors such as breadth and depth of coverage, attack success rate, participant wellbeing, and cost (\autoref{appendix_labour_costs}).